ietf-wg-rpp/rpp-requirements/src/draft-ietf-rpp-requirements.md

 **D1.4** RPP MUST apply the rules of Label Equivalence as defined in Section 2.3.2.4 of [@!RFC5890] when processing domain names in requests and responses by both clients and servers.

-**D1.5** The RPP domain object data model MUST allow for the association of zero, one or more host objects to serve as name servers for the domain.
+**D1.5** The RPP domain object data model MUST allow for the association of zero, one or more objects representing the DNS configuration of the domain including name servers.
+These may be defined by a reference to separate repository objects (equivalent of EPP host objects) or aggregate object (equivalent of EPP host attribute).

 **D1.6** RPP MUST support domains that have linkage to at minimum registrant, administrative, technical, and billing contacts.
 In thin registries, only identifiers MAY be stored; in thick registries, contact data MAY be included per (privacy) policy.
 The list of contact link types MUST be extensible.